Bures geodesics and quantum metrology: Bures geodesics

 The properties of the self-adjoint operators (\ref{eq-def_M^(V)}) are given in Appendix~\ref{sec-properties_M}.
-As pointed out in~\cite{Ericson05}, for $V=\identity$ this operator is related to the optimal measurement to discriminate the distributions of measurement outcomes in states $\rho$ and $\sigma$ (more precisely, the Hellinger distance between these two distributions is maximum for a von Neumann measurement of the observable $M_{\rho \sigma}$~\cite{myreview}).
+As pointed out in~\cite{Ericson05}, for $V=\identity$, $ M_{\rho\sigma,\identity}$ is related to the optimal measurement to discriminate the distributions of measurement outcomes in states $\rho$ and $\sigma$ (more precisely, the Hellinger distance between these two distributions is maximum for a projective measurement in the eigenbasis of $ M_{\rho \sigma, \identity}$~\cite{myreview}).